bnbinder/bnbinder/README.md

   <h1>What Am I Working On?</h1>
 </div>

-  - <h3>I am currently enrolled in CS3733 working on a react based website for class (will officially add MySQL and AWS to skills once completed) and also making my own personal website (in pinned)!!!!!! </h3>
+  - <h3>I am currently enrolled in CS3733 working on a react based website for class and also making my own personal website (in pinned)!!!!!! </h3>
   - <h3>Explore my pinned repositories to see what work i'm most proud of / currently working on</h3>

 <br>